Jukainite/Lip-syncing-API/README.md

 The final result of this project successfully achieves the main objective: the lips of the person in the input image are animated to sync with the provided audio.

 However, the visual quality of the generated output is not perfectly sharp or aesthetically pleasing.
-During my research, I found that many state-of-the-art implementations combine **Wav2Lip with a face restoration model like GFPGAN** to significantly enhance the sharpness and produce high-quality, realistic lip movements.
+During my research, I found that many state-of-the-art implementations combine **Wav2Lip** with **GFPGAN** to significantly enhance the sharpness and produce high-quality, realistic lip movements.

 Due to hardware and time constraints, I was unable to integrate this enhancement into the current API.
 A local test with a 1-minute audio clip took over 20 minutes to process on my machine, which highlighted the performance challenges of adding another deep learning model to the pipeline.